 Work process

-There is a rota ensuring that three of the eight avalanche forecasters are on avalanche watch duty at all times.
-Between seasons and when not on duty, they draw up winter and weekly reports, handle the observer network and accidents, are involved in training, develop new products and perform a variety of research and project work.
+There is a rotation ensuring that three of the eight avalanche forecasters are on avalanche watch duty at all times.
+Between seasons and when not on duty, they draw up the AvaBlog and winter reports, handle the observer network and accidents, are involved in training, develop new products and perform a variety of research and project work.

 Assessing the avalanche danger is an ongoing process.
 Producing the next day's forecast already starts before midday the previous day with a detailed analysis of the data.
 This involves the avalanche forecasters analysing all the information available with programs developed specifically for this purpose.
 They focus on the factors that have a determining effect on avalanches forming and their likely development in the days ahead.
-Recently, models with artificial intelligence have also been used.
+Models with artificial intelligence are also used.

 A briefing takes place at 3 pm.
 At this meeting, the staff from the main shift present the results of their analysis, and then the various avalanche forecasters' assessments are compared and discussed.
 At the end of the briefing there will be clarity about the snow layering, the most likely weather conditions and, based on this, the expected avalanche situation, including danger levels, particularly affected locations and avalanche problems.